3 Veterans Rehab Centers In Newark, NJ (VA, Tricare)

 While there are several rehab centers in Newark for veterans to choose from, they may also find quality treatment at their local VA medical center.

-The U.S. Department of Veterans Affairs (VA) offers several options when it comes to substance abuse treatment for veterans.
+The U.S. Department of Veterans Affairs (VA) offers several options when it comes to substance use disorder treatment for veterans.

 Some of the substance use treatment options at the VA include: